-Interest income is income earned on our cash, cash equivalents, restricted cash equivalents and marketable securities.
+Other income (expense) consists of interest income earned on our cash, cash equivalents, restricted cash equivalents and marketable securities, loss from equity method investment and change in fair value of contingent consideration.

 Results of Operations

 The following discussion of the financial condition and results of operations should be read in conjunction with the accompanying condensed consolidated financial statements and the related footnotes thereto.